 Immersing yourself in nature and enjoying outdoor activities can have a huge impact on your physical and mental health.
 It feels good to get away from all the noise and distractions in the city.
 Connecting with all the small details in nature – like listening to the murmur of a little stream or observing a bee humming and flying from flower to flower – can move things into perspective and give you a new outlook on life.

-But have you ever thought about the outdoor clothes you’re wearing and what impact they (and by proxy, you) have on the planet in return?
+But have you ever thought about the outdoor clothes you’re wearing and what impact your parkas, shell jackets, and shoes (and by proxy, you) have on the planet in return?

 Here are some of the biggest issues with outdoor clothing, what to look out for before your next shop and a few brands that you can wear with a clean conscience.